 - Have the VA send EAAA a referral and authorization

-In the VIP Program, Self -Direction means you decide what supports and services you need:
+In the VDC Program, Self -Direction means you decide what supports and services you need:

 - What you need